ocademy-ai/machine-learning/open-machine-learning-jupyter-book/prerequisites/python-programming-basics.md

 Python also has extended documentation capability, called docstrings.

 Docstrings can be one line, or multiline.
-Docstrings are also comments:
+Docstrings are also comments.

-Python uses triple quotes at the beginning and end of the docstring:
+Python uses `"""` at the beginning and end of the docstring:

 ```{code-cell}
 """This is a